nikohou/pv-data-utility-suite/README.md

 ## List of Modules

 * tilt_and_azimuth_inference: If all you have is some measurement data from a PV system and you would to find out its tilt and azimuth angles, this module has got you covered.
-* inverse_pv_yield_model: If you would like to transpore your measurement data back into ghi, dni, and dhi irradiance data, this module is for you.
+* inverse_pv_yield_model: If you would like to transpose your measurement data back into ghi, dni, and dhi irradiance data, this module is for you.
 * data_cleaning_module: If you need some powerful functions to clean you PV system measurement data to prepare it for your

   – remove night values